-An external factor, 'material price fluctuations', had the greatest influence on the performance of PHCPM.
-Of the 10 critical factors, four were related to the client (local government), and one was related to the authority (higher-level government).
-The client was responsible for 'delays in progress payment', 'incomplete designs, drawings and specifications', 'scope of work changed by the client' and 'the client's inappropriate construction timeline'.
-The government was responsible for 'delayed approval by authority'.
-Therefore, 5 out of 10 critical factors appear to be the responsibility of the government.
-Only one critical factor ('contractor is in difficult financial situation') was related to the contractor.
-The other factors were related to materials, workers and schedule, which are 'delays in delivery of materials by supplier', 'shortage of worker' and 'delays in schedule', respectively.
+An external factor, "Material price fluctuations" had the greatest influence on the performance of PHCPM.
+Of the 10 critical factors, 4 were related to clients (local government) and 1 was related to the authority (higher-level government).
+Clients were responsible for "Delays in progress payment", "Incomplete designs, drawings and specifications", "Scope of work changed by the client" and "Client's inappropriate construction timeline".
+On the other hand, the government was responsible for "Delayed approval by authority".
+Therefore, 5 out of 10 critical factors appeared to be the responsibility of the government.
+Only one critical factor, "Contractors in difficult financial situations", was related to contractors.

+Other factors were related to materials, workers and schedule, which were "Delays in delivery of materials by suppliers", "Shortage of workers" and "Delays in schedule".

-The critical factors during the construction process were under the categories of external, client-, contractor-, supplier-related factors and other factors during the construction process.
+The critical factors during the construction process were under the categories of external, client-, contractor-, supplier-related factors and other factors during a construction process.
 In contrast, factors related to subcontractors and consultants were regarded as less important than the critical factors.
-This is likely because of the limited scope of work and insignificant roles and responsibilities of consultants and subcontractors in PHCPM.
-As a result, the responsible individuals can focus on the critical factors to develop an actionable plan to improve the performance of PHCPM.
-The possible strategies are discussed below.
+This was likely because of the limited scope of work and insignificant roles and responsibilities of consultants and subcontractors in PHCPM.
+As a result, responsible individuals could focus on the critical factors to develop an actionable plan to improve the performance of PHCPM.

-In Myanmar, construction materials were highly imported from other countries, especially steel for reinforced concrete buildings.
-The result of the political situation and global oil prices in 2021 and reliance on imported materials triggered high fluctuations in material prices in Myanmar (UN, 2022).
-Additionally, because of low wages, young people migrated to neighbouring countries for higher wages, resulting in a shortage of workers.
-This challenge was faced by many industries in Myanmar, including the construction industry.
-These factors have also been influenced by Myanmar's political climate.
+In Myanmar, construction materials, especially steel for reinforced concrete buildings, were mostly imported from other countries.
+The tight political situation, the increase in global oil prices in 2021 and reliance on imported materials triggered high fluctuations in material prices in Myanmar (United Nations, 2022).
+Additionally, because of low wages, young people migrated to neighbouring countries for higher wages, resulting in the country's shortage of workers.
+Challenges were faced by many industries in Myanmar, including the construction industry.
+These factors were also influenced by Myanmar's political climate.

-Moreover, public housing construction in Myanmar has not yet implemented digitalisation and other modern technologies, such as BIM and modular construction.
-Because housing provision is mass produced and requires repetitive work for similar designs, it would be beneficial if the government adopted industrialised building systems (Mandala and Nayaka, 2023).
-By increasing the adoption of industrialised building systems or prefabricated methods, the government may address housing construction challenges, improve efficiency, enhance quality control and promote sustainable construction practices in the housing sector (Thai et al., 2023).
+Moreover, public housing construction in Myanmar has yet to implement digitalisation and other modern technologies, such as BIM and modular construction.
+Because housing provision is mass-produced and requires repetitive work for similar designs, it would be beneficial if the government adopted industrialised building systems (Mandala and Nayaka, 2023).
+By increasing the adoption of industrialised building systems or prefabricated methods, the government may address housing construction challenges, improve efficiency, enhance quality control and promote sustainable construction practices in the housing sector (Thai, Ngo and Uy, 2023).

-The lack of advanced technology usage can lead to the absence of efficient communication between contractors and clients, and it will end up with design and scope changes after the construction starts.
-Applying advanced technologies such as BIM could help overcome unnecessary changes in scope and design in the construction (Latiffi et al., 2015).
+The lack of advanced technology usage can lead to the absence of efficient communication between contractors and clients and it will end up with design and scope changes after the construction starts.
+Applying advanced technologies such as BIM could help overcome unnecessary changes in scope and design in the construction (Latiffi, Mohd and Brahim, 2015).
 Also, adopting eGovernment can reduce the time taken to exchange information between government departments (Ndou, 2004).
 Consequently, timely information can facilitate the decision-making process and help expedite the approval of the authority.

-Furthermore, the contractors' financial difficulties adversely impacted the success of construction projects.
-Most construction companies in Myanmar are SMEs, and they play an important role in the country's economy.
+Furthermore, contractors' financial difficulties adversely impacted the success of construction projects.
+Most construction companies in Myanmar are small and medium enterprises and they play an important role in the country's economy.
 Hence, it is recommended that the government or other financial institutions provide financial assistance through low-interest loans (Nyein and Hadikusumo, 2021).
-The selection of the contractor must be carefully done by considering the financial background soundness of the contractors (Hwang et al., 2013).
+Also, the selection of the contractor must be carefully made by considering the financial background soundness of the contractors (Hwang, Zhao and Ng, 2013).
 Moreover, the government should reconsider the construction timeline to be more realistic and appropriate through discussion and negotiation with contractors.